ioannis-thyris/dos-figure/README.md

 # dos-figure

-Density of States figure in Latex
+A simple figure of structures of reduced dimensionality and their corresponding density of states, used in my MSc thesis.
+The figure is sketched using `tikz` and `pgfplots` in `Latex`.